vintagedaddyo/MyBB_Plugin-MyBBatically/README.md

 Plugin Info:
 Name: MyBBatically
 Description: An automatic updater for MyBB.
-Author: Polarbear541 & Vernier
+Author: Polarbear541 & Vernier & Vintagedaddyo
-Version: 1.4
+Version: 1.5
-Compatibility: 1.6.x
+Compatibility: 1.8.x
-Files: 3 (1 plugin file, 1 language file and 1 admin module)
+Files: 4 (1 plugin file, 2 language file and 1 admin module)
 There are no database changes in this plugin.
 There are no template changes in this plugin.